GModal/AUCOP/AUCOP-reverb3/README.md

 In this case, to illustrate these two points:

-- How to make a Camomile interface with Graph-On-Parent Using a Pd abstraction with Camomile
+- How to make a interface with Graph-On-Parent in Camomile
 - Use of an existing Pd abstraction within Camomile

 Additionally, the more reverb plugins available in Linux/LV2, the better!